sawcce/jasonbase/readme.md

 ## Server

-Daniilbase is made to be extremely modular and secure.
+Jasonbase is made to be extremely modular and secure.

-You can make hook / privileges to restrian the access to you db and even make custom routes.
+You can make hooks/privileges to restrian the access to your db and make custom routes.

 Example :
 ```js